aekaplan/aekaplan.github.io/_posts/2013-05-30-pseudo-classes.markdown

 ###Content Property

-Let's look at another example from <a href="{{ site.url }}/projects/timeline.html" target="_blank">my timeline project</a>.
+Let's look at another example from my timeline project.
 I used the required `content` property, but left it blank to achieve the timeline's gray line.
 Now I won't have to write extra markup to get the same result.

 <div class="example css">
 <button class="copy-button">Copy</button>